lilients/openImpact/README.md

 ## Technical Documentation

-This plugin works for OJS 3 and OMP 3 (the code is the same).
+This plugin works for OJS 3.
 The [ImpactViz Code](https://github.com/tibhannover/rosi-prototype) is included in the plugin code (MIT License).
 It adds the impact icons using html, css and js.
 The plugin uses hooks to add content, no existing templates are being overwritten.
 No database access is needed.

 ### Hooks